VOA Colorado Volunteer Updates

-Winter is a very hard time for Colorado's homeless population.
 Our homeless programs serve individuals, families, seniors, and veterans.
 We have a created an Amazon Wishlist of the items our programs are continually in need of in the winter.
 Any items purchased are shipped directly to VOA Colorado.
 Thank you!

 4. Donation of Items: Volunteers of America is in need of several items to meet the increased demands on our services.

 - Food to make sack lunches - Bread, Peanut Butter and Jelly, Lunch Meat, Cheese, Condiments (in packets if possible), Prepackaged snacks, dessert items, bottled water, sports drinks, and juice.